diabolicallabs/vertx-cron/README.md

       "address_base": "cron.scheduler"
     }

-This will cause the Cron Scheduler to create a public handlers named: "cron.scheduler.schedule"
+This will cause the Cron Scheduler to create a public consumer named: "cron.scheduler.schedule"